classfang/AIHub/README_en.md

 ## 🖥️ Function introduction

+### 1. Strong AI capability support

-### 1. Support for big model apis from multiple vendors
+Easy access to large model apis from multiple vendors.

-### 2. Supports multi-language and multi-theme configurations
+### 2. Rich configuration

+Multi-language, multi-theme configuration.

 ### 3. Customize your AI assistant

+Support: text dialogue, picture dialogue; AI painting.

-### 4. Create your personal knowledge base
+### 4. Build a personal knowledge base

-### 5. Collect inspiration for conversations with AI
+Developed based on LangChain.
+Simple operation can complete personal knowledge base construction.

+### 5. More features under development

+If you have good ideas, you are welcome to submit issues.

 ## 🚀 Application